Built-In Functions

 %CHAR numeric, date, time or timestamp expression Value in character format.

-[%DAYS](DAYS_Function.html) number The result is a date or timestamp value with the appropriate *number* of days added or subtracted.
+%DAYS number A date or timestamp value with the appropriate number of days added or subtracted.

 %DECPOS numeric expression Number of decimal digits.